openreachtech/eslint-inspector/README.md

 ## Usage

 1. First, place your ESLint configuration file (such as `.eslintrc.json`, `.eslintrc.js`, etc.) in the root directory of your project.
-2. Create directory of intent error codes, and put intent error files.
+2. Create a directory of intent error codes, and put intent error files in it.
-3. Use `ESLintInspector` created with file path to the directory of intent error codes.
+3. Use `ESLintInspector`, created with the file path to the directory of intent error codes.

 ## Structure of directories

-* Structure of directories for Jest.
+* Here is the structure of directories for Jest.

   ```
   /your-eslint-config-repository